theupdateframework/python-tuf/tuf/README.md

 ## Blocking Malicious Updates ##
 TUF protects against a number of attacks, some of which include rollback, arbitrary package, and mix and match attacks.
-We begin this section on blocking malicious updates by demonstrating how the client rejects a target file downloaded from the repository that doesn't match what is listed in metadata.
+We begin this section on blocking malicious updates by demonstrating how the client rejects a target file downloaded from the software repository that doesn't match what is listed in TUF metadata.

 ### Arbitrary Package Attack ###
 In an arbitrary package attack, an  attacker installs anything they want on the